JingruGong1023/Machine_Learning/ML_Review.md

 \min _{w \in \mathbb{R}^{p}, b \in \mathbb{R}} \sum_{i=1}^{n}\left\|w^{T} \mathbf{x}_{i}+b-y_{i}\right\|^{2}+\alpha\|w\|_{1}
 $$
 - **The L2 norm penalizes very large coefficients more, the L1 norm penalizes all coefficients equally**
+- Practically, L1 tends to shrink coefficients to zero, whereas L2 tends to shrink coefficients evenly.
+So when we want to drop features or do feature selection, we use **L1 instead of L2**
 - This model does `features selection`(shrinks some $w_i$ to 0) together with prediction.

 **Caveat for Lasso**